Maitre-Pangolin/My-first-MERN-app/DevLog.md

 Post Date creation seems to bug, just created a post , and app says it was created 18 hours ago. 🔥

 Try to restart server and client, server crash due to mongoose import in controller file.
-Fixed, was imported as a named import instead of a default : *import {Mongoose} from ''mongoose ==> *import Mongoose from 'mongoose'* 🔥
+Fixed, was imported as a named import instead of a default : *import {Mongoose} from 'mongoose' ==> *import Mongoose from 'mongoose'* 🔥

 After restart post date seems better altough after creation the posts already says it was created 2 minutes ago.
 Might be something wrong with the moment library or how we're using it in this project.